Dr. Jon Kaiser

 For the past several years, Candace has been able to hold down a full-time job in the tech industry, but she struggles mightily.
 Her symptoms include waves of profound exhaustion, brain fog and memory issues, daily headaches, frequent colds and flu-like illnesses, as well as depression and emotional lability.

 Candace comes across as a hard driving, success-oriented person.
-The word ‘no’ did not appear to be in her vocabulary.
-As an example, Candace needed to have a total knee replacement at age thirty-five.
-After looking at her MRI scan, Candace’s orthopedist told her the arthritis in her knee looked as if it was from a 70-year-old patient.
-Candace had just been pushing through the pain.
+The word ‘no’ is not in her vocabulary.
+For example, Candace needed to have a total knee replacement at age thirty-five.
+After looking at her MRI scan, Candace’s orthopedist said the arthritis in her knee looked as if it was from a 70-year-old patient.
+Candace had just continued to hike, pushing through the pain.

-Moreover, very few people believed that Candace’s symptoms were real, including her primary care physician, who thought she might just be depressed and diagnosed her with recurrent major depression.
+Indeed, few people believed that Candace’s symptoms were real, including her primary care physician, who eventually said she was just depressed and diagnosed Candace with recurrent major depression.
 Candace tried taking an antidepressant on a couple of occasions, but they ultimately made her feel worse, leading to one episode of fainting.

-Ultimately, it became clear to me that Candace’s feelings of depression and emotional lability were a valid reaction to her being physically ill for over a decade and repeatedly being told there was nothing that could be done.
+Ultimately, it became clear to me that Candace’s feelings of depression and emotional lability were a valid reaction to her being physically ill for over a decade and repeatedly being told there was nothing that could be done to help her recover.
 She had not been properly diagnosed.
-And a proper diagnosis is the first step to proper treatment and ultimately, to recovery.
+And a proper diagnosis is the first step to implementing the proper treatment and ultimately, to recovery.

-“I’m crying because I feel somebody gets it for the first time.
+“I’m crying because I feel somebody gets this for the first time.
 Someone appreciates what I’ve been going through and believes me when I tell them how awful I feel.”

 JK: Five months later, Candace was tremendously better and was well on the way to fully recovering.
-Over the next few weeks, I would like to present examples of patients who have fully recovered from ME/CFS.
-Recovery from ME/CFS and Long Covid can happen.
-The next installment of Candace's story will be posted next Wednesday.
+Over the next few weeks, I would like to present the rest of Candace's story.
+Recovery from ME/CFS and Long Covid can happen!

 Read Part Two - HERE